morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 u1.xlarge     10m
 ```

-As you see the instancetypes follow the naming schema:
+As you see the instance types follow a specific naming schema:

 ```bash
 instanceTypeName = seriesName , "." , size;